remichan97/udacity-devops-cicd/README.md

 You can see the Trello board of this project here: [Trello](https://trello.com/b/GfxFaGfN/udacity-project-2-board)

-There is also an Excel file containing project plans on the root of the project
+There is also an Excel file containing project plans on the root of the project (see the ``Project Planning.xlsx`` file for project plans)

 You can see a demo of the project here: [Demo video]()